- Describe the emotional effects of stressful events, such as deployment, on children and families.

 Siegel, B. S., Davis, B. E., & Committee on Psychosocial Aspects of Child and Family Health and Section on Uniformed Services (2013).
 Health and mental health needs of children in US military families.
 Pediatrics, 131(6). https://pubmed.ncbi.nlm.nih.gov/23713100/

 Zero to Three (n.d.).
-Coming Together Around Military Families (CTAMF).
-More information available at www.zerotothree.org/about-us/funded-projects/military-families
+Coming Together Around Military Families (CTAMF). https://www.zerotothree.org/our-work/military-families/

 Zero to Six Collaborative Group, National Child Traumatic Stress Network.
 (2010).
 Early Childhood Trauma.
 Los Angeles, CA & Durham, NC: National Center for Child Traumatic Stress. https://www.nctsn.org/sites/default/files/resources//early_childhood_trauma.pdf